elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Advanced.md

     - Containers can talk with each other if they are present in the same machine.

-    - For Docker containers to communicate across machines port allocation needs to be done on the parent machine’s own IP address.
+    - For Docker containers to communicate across machines port allocation needs to be done on the parent machine's own IP address.

 Notes: